-On July 2, 2015, the Company completed the sale of its Pediatric PRV, and transferred title to Sanofi.
-Pursuant to the Company's agreement with Sanofi, the Company will receive \$245 million; \$150.0 million was received upon closing, and \$47.5 million is due on the first and second anniversaries of the closing.
-The asset value of the Pediatric PRV recorded in the financial statements as of June 30, 2015 is \$96.3 million.
-The incremental gain resulting from the sale of the Pediatric PRV will be recorded in the quarter ending September 30, 2015.
+On July 2, 2015, the Company sold and transferred the Pediatric PRV to Sanofi.
+Pursuant to the Company's agreement with Sanofi, the Company will receive \$245 million; \$150.0 million was received upon closing, and \$47.5 million is due on each of the first and second anniversaries of the closing.
+The asset value of the Pediatric PRV recorded in the financial statements as of June 30, 2015 was \$96.3 million.
+In accordance with GAAP the Company recorded the future payments at present value of \$46.2 million and \$44.9 million, respectively at the date of the sale.
+The incremental gain from the sale of the asset was \$140.0 million recorded as of September 30, 2015, net of \$4.9 million of fees contractually due as part of the Cholbam® acquisition.